mikemurphy/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a senior research analyst at the International Food Policy Research Institute and a PhD student in economics at the University of Bordeaux.
-My research instrests include the consequences of climate change for agriculture in developing countries, food safety and improving methods for primary data collection.
+My research instrests include the consequences of climate change for agriculture in developing countries, food safety in informal markets and improving methods for primary data collection.